borntofrappe/flutter-beginners-tutorial/README.md

 padding: EdgeInsets.all(20.0),
 ```

-`EdgeInsets` allows to change the spacing on all sides, but also the top/bottom, left/right sections or again the four sides individually — left, top, right, bottom.
+`EdgeInsets` changes the spacing on all sides, but also the top/bottom, left/right sections or again the four sides individually — left, top, right, bottom.

 ```dart
 padding: EdgeInsets.symmetric(vertical: 20.0),